 I am grateful to many readers who have supplied ideas and photos for this post.

 I thought I’d start out with a blast from the past: here’s a Vancouver cyclist from 1925, on a bike that was decorated to look like a horse (Copyright 2010 Vancouver Public Library):

 Sadly, the technology of the times means we have lost the colours, but I am betting this cyclist and his bike were anything but dull and grey.

 Moving to the present day, Vancouver is beginning to provide the infrastructure to ensure that cyclists are starting young – and of course, the young are all about bright colors and fun!

 Once our cyclists grow up, there are all kinds of cycling activities going on that are anything but dull and grey.
-For instance, Vancruisers is a club for local cyclists who favour cruisers, including choppers, beach cruisers, krate bikes and rat rods.
+For instance, Vancruisers is a club for local cyclists who favor cruisers, including choppers, beach cruisers, krate bikes and rat rods.
 They host a number of fun, rainbow-coloured events.
 One of these is the Little 100 race.
-Here are some photos of the colourful (and entirely not-grey) participants, taken by Ulrike Rodrigues (who has many other great photos on her site).
+Here are some photos of the colorful (and entirely not-grey) participants, taken by Ulrike Rodrigues (who has many other great photos on her site).

 And then of course there are their beautiful bikes, also photographed by Ulrike Rodrigues:

 Bryn from Vancruisers tipped me off to the Wig Rides that Vancruisers holds regularly – here is a photo of some of the participants.
 I don’t know when last I saw such a non-boring group of cyclists!

 Clearly there’s no shortage of colourful cyclists in our city!
 But let’s not forget, we also have a BEAUTIFUL city to showcase our bikes.
 Here’s a photo by Peter Ladner that makes this point: